 I had the pleasure of speaking at the Microsoft Lync Conference back in 2014.
 That was one of the best conferences I have attended because everyone who was there, was part of the same UC community.
 I get the same vibe from Comms vNext, and I know that the guys organizing the event want to recreate the value of having a conference tuned around UC and IC.
 This is going to be a blast, you MUST attend if you are working in this space.
-I am thrilled to be joined by Alexander over there as well – MVP Ståle Hansen
+I am thrilled to be joined by Alexander and Josh over there as well – MVP Ståle Hansen

 How can you automate the administration of Microsoft Teams?
 Do you use PowerShell or Graph API?
 I’ll show you how to automate your daily tasks, provisioning and archiving.

 To understand what we envision for the Communications vNext Summit, we should start with where we began.
 Comms vNext, the adopted short-hand version of the conference name, came about shortly after Ignite 2017.
 Josh Blalock, who had never been to the legendary Lync Conference, began to observe a common theme in the #Skype4B Twitterverse: many colleagues where longing for the days of Lync Conference – a conference centered around only the applications and technologies that were common amongst the Lync and Skype for Business crowd.
 Read more